Master AI at Work · Free Framework Guide

 Strong

-Turn this financial data into a 3-paragraph executive narrative: what happened, why, and what we're doing about it.
+Turn this financial data into a 3-paragraph executive narrative: what happened, why it happened, and what we're doing about it.
+For a non-finance audience.

 F